j7only/Mesh24/README.md

 - **Can run for a year or more on a single coin battery**
 Mesh24 can power up and down the radio to conserve battery life.
 Combined that with putting the processor in sleep mode, a node can run a year or more on a single coin battery, such as, CR2032, while waking up once every few minutes to send sensor readings.
 See examples and documentation for more details.

-- **Built-in status message sent every 5 minutes**
+- **Built-in heartbeat message sent every 5 minutes**
-By default, nodes in the network will send a status message in every five minutes.
+By default, nodes in the network will send a heartbeat message in every five minutes.
 (This can be turned off, and the frequency is configurable.)
-The status message contains
+Heartbeat can be used to detect when a node goes off-line.
+The message contains
   - Uptime of the node in seconds (will __not__ roll over after about 50 days as millis() call does),
   - Voltage using atmega's internal voltage reading, and
   - Temperature using atmega's internal temperature reading.